johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 The Open Enclave Protected Code Loader shall enable providing confidentiality and integrity to the IP sections in enclave image, i.e. , the ELF file.

-TODO: add an svg image here to describe the encryption and decryption process.

 # User Experience
 ## Enclave Build-time:
 ### Linking pcl lib to the enclave